-Information-Sharing Channels

-Leaflets Television Radio Newspapes /

-Leariets relevision Radio Newspapers / Magazines

-⊜ :

-Loudspeaker Social media Mobile (calls) Mobile (SMS)

-TO. @

-Mobile (WhatsApp/ Telegram/Viber Internet Religious leaders Government

-groups) A

-Ш
+Figure 1 Information Sharing Channels

-Friends and family Health professionals Music Posters / Billboards

-Community leaders Theatre Door to door
+Leaflets Television Radio Newspapers / Magazines Loudspeaker Social media Mobile (calls) Mobile (SMS) Mobile (WhatsApp/ Telegram/Viber groups) Internet Religious leaders Government Friends and family Health professionals Music Posters / Billboards Community leaders Theatre Door to door

-: 1

-- Explain that the table shows different channels of communication which disaster responders use to get information to the community.
-Some are in written form (such as newspapers), some are verbal (such as word of mouth or meetings held by community leaders) and some are more modern (such as social media and internet).
-Ask the group: - How does the community receive information now?
+Explain that the table shows different channels of communication which disaster responders use to get information to the community.
+Some are in written form such as newspapers, some are verbal such are word of mouth or meetings held by community leaders and some are more modern such as social media, internet.
+Ask the group:

+- How does the community receive information now?
 What channels are available?
-For example, do people use telephones, radio or community meetings?
-Is there a channel not included in the table?
+For example, do people use telephones, radio, or community meetings?
+Is there a channel not in the table?
 Add it to the flipchart. - How does the community prefer to receive information?
 Written or verbally? - Are there groups in the community with different preferences (both in terms of method and channel)?
-Explain that different groups may be groups that share things in common-for example age, gender, religion, people with disabilities, etc. - How much does the community or different groups trust these channels?
+Explain that different groups may be groups that share things in common, for example age, gender, religion, people with disabilities, etc. - How much does the community or different groups trust these channels?
 Can everyone use them? - Give everyone a marker.
 Explain that they should vote for their top three preferences.
 They can do this by making a mark next to a preference.